 What is Medicaid?

-Although the States are the final deciders of what their Medicaid plans provide, there are some mandatory federal requirements that must be met by the States in order to receive federal matching funds.
+Although the coverage in individual states is different, there are some mandatory federal requirements that must be met in order to receive federal matching funds.
 Required services include:

 - Inpatient hospital services

 - Outpatient hospital services

 - Prenatal care